aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 Donate link: https://www.biblesupersearch.com/downloads/
 Requires at least: 4.0
 Tested up to: 5.8
-Requires PHP: 5.3
+Requires PHP: 5.6
 Stable tag: trunk
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Add powerful Bible tools to your website, including a search engine, and a Bible download page.
-Keeps your visitors on your website!
+Keeps your visitors on your website with powerful Bible tools, including a search engine and a Bible download page.

 == Description ==
 Add powerful Bible tools to your website, including a Bible search engine, and a Bible download page.
 Our Bible search engine includes multiple selectable interfaces, allowing you to make it appear as simple or as complex as desired.